meet natalie abrams

 natalie abrams is an american sculptor and jewelry designer, who has exhibited nationally at pentimenti gallery, the mccoll center for art + innovation, redux contemporary art center, city ice arts, glass wheel studio, the boston center for the arts and numerous other distinguished galleries. ms abrams has been awarded several coveted residencies including the sam and adele golden foundation for the arts, escape to create and the jentel foundation. her pieces are included in prominent collections including those held by the thompson, spurlock, fitzhugh, bell and deluca families, as well as marsha dowler, cassie brown, karen keane holland and other notable figures within the industry. in recognition of her abilities with their product, industry leader r&f paints asked her to create a signature piece for their corporate headquarters. natalie’s main studio currently resides inside the legendary Torpedo Factory Art Center, just outside Washington DC.

-born in highland park, outside of chicago, in 1967, natalie hails from a rather fascinating lineage. her father, an american businessman, was a keiretsu elite and her mother is a chaos theorist. growing up, her uncle and hero was a rhodes scholar in antiquities and german literature, who worked as an underwater photographer for jacques cousteau and playboy. he went on to co-found the diving certification program (padi). and then, of course, her cousin is an international, punk star who holds advanced degrees in japanese literature.
+born in highland park, outside of chicago, natalie hails from a rather fascinating lineage. her father, an american businessman, was a keiretsu elite and her mother is a chaos theorist. growing up, her uncle and hero was a rhodes scholar in antiquities and german literature, who worked as an underwater photographer for jacques cousteau and playboy. he went on to co-found the diving certification program (padi). and then, of course, her cousin is an international, punk star who holds advanced degrees in japanese literature.

 natalie began her artistic journey at colorado state university. her degree in design gave her a strong understanding of color theory and spacial awareness. after college, she spent over a decade in architecture, which is noticeable not only in her use of lines, but also her pieces' uniquely, engineered structures.